Shaftesbury in Dorset

 The village priests wouldn’t have to pay tithes—the purpose of the tithe being their support—and some had their own farms anyway, which are now village greens in some villages.

 Houseboats on the Kennet and Avon Canal.

 The ducks or drakes deciding whether to go for a swim or a walk. 🙂

 Two Dinosaurs at the Trowbridge show in Wiltshire.

 Super travel tips.
 Great Britain has an excellent rail service, save up to 80% by booking your ticket before you arrive, just click here.
 London Underground’s Piccadilly Line provides the most cost-effective rail route between Heathrow Airport and the capital, so look for accommodation around Earl’s Court, Gloucester Rd or Knightsbridge.
 For more information click here.

 For lots of things to do in Bath please click here.

 For information on beautiful Bradford on Avon just click here.

-South west England is certainly one of my favourite parts of this wonderful country.
+Wandering around South West England is certainly one of my favorite parts of this wonderful country.